 Deep within the bewildering assortment of chaat lies a rough outline that defines it as a dish.
 The foundation is usually a starchy component, such as crisp puffed rice or fluffy lentil-and-rice dumplings.
-That base is then topped with anything from hardboiled eggs to fried lentils or radiant, ruby pomegranate seeds.
-The only requirement for an ingredient to make its way into a chaat is that it brings some serious punch to the party.
+That base is then topped with anything from hard-boiled eggs to fried lentils to radiant, ruby-colored pomegranate seeds.
+The only requirement for an ingredient to make its way into a chaat is that it has to bring some serious punch to the party.

 I've never turned down panipuri chaat, a rendition with crisp fried shells stuffed with spiced potatoes and filled to the brim with a fiery and bright tamarind water.
 It's meant to be eaten immediately, in one bite, and never fails to satisfy.

-My father is a fool for bhel puri chaat, a crunchy combo of puffed rice, roasted peanuts, fresh cilantro, and razor thin slices of Thai green chili.
+My father is a fool for bhel puri chaat, a crunchy combo of puffed rice, roasted peanuts, fresh cilantro, and razor-thin slices of Thai green chili.
 It's all tossed together with pungent mustard oil and served up in an inky newspaper cone, ready for a walk through the teeming market.
-There are heartier chaats as well, such as the greedy samosa chaat, where a samosa is smashed open and buried under warm, stewed chickpeas, cool yogurt, perky chutneys, and a fistful of sev (wispy fried threads of chickpea batter).
+There are heartier chaats as well, such as the greedy samosa chaat, in which a samosa is smashed open and buried under warm stewed chickpeas, cool yogurt, perky chutneys, and a fistful of sev (wispy fried threads of chickpea batter).

-Although chaat is the word used to identify these various bold snacks, more importantly, chaat is a social event.
-Going out for a chaat is akin to happy hour, where the versatile bites are enjoyed in between meals and after work with cups of sweet, milky tea and peppery gossip.
-In addition to the street corner carts, there are also mini food courts devoted to chaat, where manifold vendors, armed with their arsenal of spices, brawl for your business.
+Although "chaat" is the word used to identify these various bold snacks, more importantly, chaat is a social event.
+Going out for a chaat is akin to a happy hour, where the versatile bites are enjoyed in between meals and after work with cups of sweet, milky tea and peppery gossip.
+In addition to the street-corner carts, there are also mini food courts devoted to chaat, where manifold vendors, armed with their arsenal of spices, brawl for your business.
 Menus fly, fryers bubble, and the diner always wins.

 Chaat is pervasive throughout South Asia, though some scholars believe its origins are in the state of Uttar Pradesh, home of the Taj Mahal in the city of Agra.
 During the time of their dynasty, Mughals held court in Agra, which quickly developed into a bustling commercial hub for traders throughout the empire.
 As a result, stalls sprouted within the city selling poori, paratha, kebab, and chaat to travelers and merchants.
 These culinary traditions likely spread from the imperial city to other regions, where the dish evolved into the many forms found today.